University of Minnesota Collaborations

 School of Public Health

 The School of Public Health is a premier internationally recognized academic group studying a variety of conditions.
 Past work with the Department has centered on hip fractures, treatments, and patient outcomes.
-More recent collaborations have cost analysis and strategies to maximize patient care in evolving health care systems are of interest.
+More recent collaborations utilize cost analysis and strategies to maximize patient care in evolving health care systems.

 College of Veterinary Medicine